GuildOfWeavers/AirScript/bin/README.md

 where:

 * **number of constraints** specifies the number of constraints needed to describe the computation.
 * **max constraint degree** specifies the highest algebraic degree used in constraint computations.
-For example, if you raise value of some register to power 3 (or perform equivalent computation), max constraint degree should be set to 3.
+For example, if you raise value of some register to power 3 (or perform equivalent computations), max constraint degree should be set to 3.

 Similarly to transition functions, the body of transition constraints consists of a series of [arithmetic statements](#Arithmetic-statements).
 However, unlike transition functions, transition constraints can reference future states of mutable registers.
 For example:
 ```